Residual energy in weakly compressible turbulence with a mean guide field: Introduction

 \section{Introduction}

 Magnetohydrodynamic (MHD) turbulence is a complex phenomenon occurring in many astrophysical systems.
-The energy distribution across spatial scales is a fundamental property of MHD turbulence that depends on key dimensionless parameters, such as the sonic (\Ms) and Alfv\'enic (\MA) Mach number, and the driving mechanisms.
+The energy distribution across spatial scales is a fundamental property of MHD turbulence that depends on key dimensionless parameters, such as the sonic (\Ms) and Alfv\'enic (\MA) Mach numbers, as well as the relevant driving mechanisms.